redpanda-data/kminion/README.md

    Additionally one can find group metadata messages in this topic.

-2. **Broker requests:** Brokers are being queried to get topic metadata information, such as partition count, topic configuration, lowest & highest commited offset.
+2. **Broker requests:** Brokers are being queried to get topic metadata information, such as partition count, topic configuration, low & high water mark.

 ## FAQ